MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - Don't restore a DC or attempt to roll back the contents of an Active Directory database by any other means than a supported backup solution, such as Windows Server Backup.

 Sometimes, USN rollback can go undetected, and at other time, USN rollback might cause replication errors.
 It can be necessary to identify the extent of the problem and address it in a timely manner.
-For more information about how to remove lingering objects that can occur as a result of USN rollback, see [Outdated Active Directory objects generate event ID 1988 in Windows Server 2003](/troubleshoot/windows-server/identity/active-directory-replication-event-id-1388-1988) in the Microsoft Knowledge Base.
+For more information about how to remove lingering objects that can occur as a result of USN rollback, see [Active Directory replication Event ID 1388 or 1988: A lingering object is detected](/troubleshoot/windows-server/identity/active-directory-replication-event-id-1388-1988) in the Microsoft Knowledge Base.

 ### USN rollback detection

 In most cases, USN rollbacks without a corresponding reset of the `invocationID` attribute caused by improper restore procedures are detected.
 Windows Server 2008 provides protections against inappropriate replication after an improper DC restore operation.
-These protections are triggered by the fact that an improper restore operation results in lower USNs that represent originating changes that the replication partners have already received.
+These protections trigger when an improper restore operation causes lower USNs that represent originating changes already received by the replication partners.

 In Windows Server 2008 and Windows Server 2003 SP1, when a destination DC requests changes by using a previously used USN, the response by its source replication partner is interpreted by the destination DC to mean its replication metadata is outdated.
 This outcome indicates the Active Directory database on the source DC has been rolled back to a previous state.
 An example is when the VHD file of a VM has been rolled back to a previous version.
 In this case, the destination DC initiates the following quarantine measures on the DC that has been identified as having undergone an improper restore: